-Amazon Price:$120.00$80.78You save:$39.22 (33%)(as of June 28, 2020 04:16 – Details).
+Amazon Price:$120.00(as of October 24, 2020 06:09 – Details).
 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on the Amazon site at the time of purchase will apply to the purchase of this product.

 As you read this, your computer is in jeopardy of being hacked and your identity being stolen.
 Read this book to protect yourselves from this threat.

 The world's foremost cyber security experts, from Ruby Lee, Ph.D., the Forrest G. Hamrick professor of engineering and Director of the Princeton Architecture Laboratory for Multimedia and Security (PALMS) at Princeton University; to Nick Mankovich, Chief Information Security Officer of Royal Philips Electronics; to FBI Director Robert S. Mueller III; to Special Assistant to the President Howard A. Schmidt, share critical practical knowledge on how the cyberspace ecosystem is structured, how it functions, and what we can do to protect it and ourselves from

 attack and exploitation.
 Continue reading “Advances in Cyber Security: Technology, Operation, and Experiences”